isomerpages/csa-csro-licensing/_resources/FAQs.md

 It will not be an offence under the Cybersecurity Act to use unlicensed cybersecurity service providers.
 However, consumers should be wary of the safety and security risks that unlicensed service providers may pose, given the service providers’ extensive access into their clients’ computer systems when providing their services.
 Any misuse of such confidential information by the unlicensed service providers may result in severe damages to the consumers.

-Consumers are therefore encouraged to only procure licensable cybersecurity services from licensed cybersecurity service providers, and to inform CSA of any service providers providing licensable cybersecurity services without a licence.
+Consumers are therefore encouraged to only procure licensable cybersecurity services from licensed cybersecurity service providers, and to inform CSRO of any service providers providing licensable cybersecurity services without a licence.
 Person who engages in the business of providing any licensable cybersecurity services to other person without a licence shall be guilty of an offence under Section 24 of the Cybersecurity Act and shall be liable on conviction to a fine not exceeding $50,000 or to imprisonment for a term not exceeding 2 years or to both.
 Under Section 31 of the Cybersecurity Act, unlicensed cybersecurity service providers are also not entitled to bring any proceeding in any court to recover any commission, fee, gain, or reward for the service provided.
 </details>
 <details>
 <summary><h5>19.
 Does CSRO have a sense of the number of service providers who will have to be licensed?</h5></summary>

 Driven by the increasing demand for cybersecurity solutions, the cybersecurity services industry has been evolving rapidly with new and innovative services, products, and business models.
-CSA estimates about more than 200 licence applications to be submitted from the industry in relation to the two licensable cybersecurity services.
+CSRO estimates about more than 200 licence applications to be submitted from the industry in relation to the two licensable cybersecurity services.
 </details>
 <details>
 <summary><h5>20.
 What is the difference between CSA and CSRO?</h5></summary>